bhatiaabhinav/bhatiaabhinav.github.io.old/_posts/2015-01-01-undergrad-projects.md

   - undergrad
 ---

-These are some projects I did as an undergraduate student at BITS Pilani.
+These are some projects I did as an undergraduate student at BITS Pilani, before 2015.

 - **Monitoring factory workers' performance with Kinect (2014)**: Used deep learning to measure the quality of activity of factory workers.
 It performed well in varying lighting conditions, distances and orientations of workers w.r.t. the Kinect.
 - **Tracking finger-gestures using Kinect to control a PC (2014)**: Won 1st prize in BITS-Pilani technical festival 2014 in appliances category.